 Leave them at home.
-If your child is flying to/from camp and they travel with a game system, it will be kept in the office safe when they arrive at camp and returned at the end of the session.
+If your child is flying to/from Camp and traveling with a game system or tablet, it will be kept in the office safe when they arrive at Camp and returned at the session's end.